mars0i/majure/1/README.md

 ----------

 To compile, run the script compile.sh.
+This causes Student.clj to be compiled before the Java source files, so that the `Student` class will be visible to javac during compilation.
+By default Leiningen compiles Java files before Clojure files.